 Photo by Cliff Hanna

-The Torrey Pines Community Planning Board (TPCPB) will hold elections on March 13, 2014 for 10 of 16 seats on the Board.
+The Torrey Pines Community Planning Board (TPCPB) elections were held on March 13.

-For applications and details of the election process go to the Election page
+For applications and details of Business and Community Seats, go to the Election page.
+Applications are accepted year round to fill available seats.

 Officer Tracey Williams has taken over the following CRO responsibilities for our community: